bida23-108/HOUSE-PRICE-PREDICTION/README.md

 - `README.md` – This file.
 - `MARKET TRENDS AND MACHINE LEARNING PP.pptx` - PowerPoint slides for the project.
 - `R_I_final_document.pdf` - Project documentation and final evaluation.
+- `New data cleaning report(1)` - dataset cleaning and transformation steps that were taken
+- `dashboard.pbix` - A fully responsive dashboard made on PowerBI
+- `image.png` - Screenshot showing the fully deployed and trained model hosted on streamlit
+- `model.ipynb` - fully trained model

 ## Models Used